gradle/develocity-actions/README.md

 The extension must be registered at the beginning of the GitHub workflow job, by copying it in `$MAVEN_HOME/lib/ext/`.
 The `MAVEN_HOME` environment variable is used if present, otherwise, the csv list of folders `maven-home-search-patterns` is searched.
 This variable van be configured.

-`workflow-filename` and `job-filename` are only used in the summary rendered by the `maven-build-scan-capture` action.
+`workflow-filename` and `job-filename` are only used in the summary rendered by the `maven-build-scan-publish` action.
 Default values can be overridden, which is highly recommended when using a [matrix strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) as those values would collide on each matrix case.

 **Event Triggers**: